Where to Get Help

 File a Bug

 If you strongly suspect you have stumbled on a bug (be it in the build process, in the test suite, or in other areas), then open an issue on the issue tracker.
-As with every bug report it is strongly advised that you detail which conditions triggered it (including the OS name and version, which JVM and version, and what you were trying to do), as well as the exact error message you encountered.
+As with every bug report it is strongly advised that you detail which conditions triggered it (including the OS name and version, and what you were trying to do), as well as the exact error message you encountered.

 Further options for seeking assistance include the python-ideas and python-dev mailing lists.
 Python-ideas contains discussion of speculative Python language ideas for possible inclusion into the language.
 If an idea gains traction it can then be discussed and honed to the point of becoming a solid proposal and presented on python-dev.
 Python-dev contains discussion of current Python design issues, release mechanics, and maintenance of existing releases.
 As with #python-dev, these mailing lists are for questions involving the development of Python, not for development with Python.

 If you are interested in improving Python and contributing to its development, but don’t yet feel entirely comfortable with the public channels mentioned above, Python Mentors are here to help you.
 Python is fortunate to have a community of volunteer core developers willing to mentor anyone wishing to contribute code, work on bug fixes or improve documentation.
 Everyone is welcomed and encouraged to contribute.